Interferon Gamma-1b (Injection)

 - Use a new needle and syringe each time you inject your medicine.

-- Throw away the vial and any medicine left in it after you have had the shot.
+- Each vial is for single use only.
+Throw away the vial and any medicine left in it after you inject the shot.

 Drugs and Foods to Avoid